LaurenceNairne/aspnet_pluralsight_corefundamentals/README.md

     }
 }
 ```
 We can also define the routing above the controller class declaration.
 Doing this means it sits in a single place and we know all actions will follow the same URL format.
 We do this by appending a forward slash and then an action token (`[action]`) to the route.
-We can still add in fixed elements before and in-between the controller and action, but not sure it makes sense to.
+We can still add in fixed elements before and in-between the controller and action like `[Route("pages/[controller]/smallpages/[action]")]`, but I'm not sure it makes sense to.

+This does not allow us to provide a default action - or at least as far as I can tell.
+I've tried a few things but none seemed to work.

 **Example where route is defined entirely on the controller:**
 ```CSharp